-Dear Task Force Members,
+MEMO

+TO: RTF MEMBERS

+FR: K. SALTMARSH

+RE: MATERIALS & WORK PLAN

+DATE: 7/11/22

 Attached are the materials for our July 15 meeting.
-We will be at 555 W. Monroe in Chicago again and look forward to seeing all of you.
-While we have a strong preference to have everyone in the same room, we are also providing a link for those who cannot make it.
-You should have received the calendar invite with the WebEx link, but it is also on the agenda for your convenience.
+We will meet from 9am to 11am at 555 W. Monroe in Chicago.
+While we have a strong preference to have everyone in the same room, we’ve provided a Webex link for those who cannot attend in person.
+The WebEx link is in the calendar invite you received as well as top of the agenda.

-Including July 15th, we have only three meetings left.
-Consequently those meetings will be focused on adopting the principles we want to guide our work, and discussing eligibility and process.
-These are not easy topics, so we would like to extend the length of the August 26th and September 9th meetings to four hours.
-Updated calendar invites will go out after the meeting on the 15th absent objections from members.

-Finalizing the principles that will provide the foundation for drafting the recommendations and will be the focus of the meeting on the 15th.
-Thanks to all who have provided feedback on the draft principles.
-Your comments and clarifying edits have been incorporated into the second draft that is provided in the meeting materials.
-Please review the new draft before the meeting so our discussion is productive and we can vote on those we wish to adopt.
-Per the task force procedures we adopted at our first meeting, a vote of the majority of members present is required and members participating remotely can vote.
-If we don’t get through all 13 principles, we will finish at our August 26th meeting.

-If time permits on the 15th, we will start our discussion of eligibility, for which we identified two questions: (1) what criteria must be met before filing a motion; and (2) who should be authorized to file?
-The eligibility proposal provided in the materials is a starting point.
-Please give some thought to the parameters you are comfortable with.

-Finally, we will wrap up the meeting schedule with two public hearings, one in Chicago on the morning of September 30th and one in Springfield the morning of the 29th.
-We would like to have at least three members at each, but all members would be best.
-To that end, we have a Doodle poll for you to choose which hearing(s) you plan on attending: https://doodle.com/meeting/participate/id/ej2VpvRe .

-The attached materials include:
+Attached, please find:

 Meeting Agenda

 Minutes from the June meeting

-Statement of principles with all comments received as of July 7, 2022
+Statement of principles, with all comments received as of July 7, 2022

-Nazgol Ghandnoosh’s deck from first meeting
+Nazgol Ghandnoosh’s deck from the April meeting to serve as a reference

 Proposed eligibility criteria

-Overview by Sydney Grogens
+Overview of Other States by Sydney Grogens

+At this meeting, we will focus on finalizing the principles.
+Thanks to all who provided feedback on the prior draft statement of principles.
+The attached revision incorporates your comments, suggestions, and clarifications.
+Please preview the new draft statement in advance, so that we can have a purposeful discussion and, we hope, vote on a set of principles.
+In the event we are unable to discuss all twelve principles at this meeting, we will continue the discussion at the August 26 meeting.
+Per the procedures adopted at the first Task Force meeting, a vote of the majority of members present is required to pass a motion, and members participating remotely can vote.

+If time permits on July 15, we will take up the issue of eligibility.
+The attached eligibility proposal is intended as a starting point for discussion.
+Please give some thought to the parameters with which you are comfortable.
+We must also address the issue of who will be authorized to file a motion for resentencing.

+Including the July 15 meeting, we have three opportunities to develop recommendations about eligibility and process.
+These are not easy topics, so we would like to extend the August 26 and September 9 meetings from two to four hours.
+With your agreement, we will send revised calendar invites after this Friday’s meeting.

+We also have two public hearings on the calendar: one in Springfield on September 29 and one in Chicago on September 30.
+Both are morning meetings.
+We would like to have at least three members of the Resentencing Task Force at each hearing, though having all members in attendance would be best.
+Please let us know which hearing(s) you plan to attend by completing a Doodle poll at https://doodle.com/meeting/participate/id/ej2VpvRe .

-Finally, I will take this opportunity to remind everyone of our first meeting where we identified the interests to be given equal weight in our deliberations:
+Finally, I will take this opportunity to recall that, at our first meeting, we identified the interests to be given equal weight in our deliberations.
+They are:

-* The community interest in public safety
+The community interest in public safety

-* The victims’ and survivors’ interest in subjective justice for their individual cases
+The victims’ and survivors’ interest in subjective justice for their individual cases

-* Community standards regarding the purpose of incarceration – punishment, deterrence, fairness
+Community standards regarding the purpose of incarceration – punishment, deterrence, fairness

-* The interests of the families of the incarcerated and their communities, with issues of public safety, restorative justice, and economic impacts
+The interests of the families of the incarcerated and their communities, with issues of public safety, restorative justice, and economic impacts

-* Rehabilitation
+Rehabilitation

-* The system’s need to resolve cases efficiently and produce positive outcomes
+The system’s need to resolve cases efficiently and produce positive outcomes

-Thank you all for bringing you individual perspectives, experiences, and commitment to justice to the task force’s work.
+Thank you all for bringing your individual perspectives, experiences, and commitment to justice to the work of the Resentencing Task Force.

-Best regards,

-Kathy